XanaduAI/SFOpenBoson/doc/tutorials/gaussian.rst

 .. sectionauthor:: Josh Izaac <josh@xanadu.ai>

-Acting a Gaussian Hamiltonian defined in OpenFermion, on a continuous-variable (CV) quantum photonics simulation in Strawberry Fields, is simple with the SFOpenBoson.
-In this tutorial, I will walk through a simple example using the forced quantum harmonic oscillator.
+Simulating the time-propagation of a Gaussian Hamiltonian using a continuous-variable (CV) quantum circuit is simple with SFOpenBoson.
+In this tutorial, we will walk through a simple example using the forced quantum harmonic oscillator.

 Background
 ----------